According to the Safer at Home orders, teams will be allowed to train and play in games

-- Waiver is REQUIRED and must be signed by all participants in any ASA program effective immediately.
+- Waiver is REQUIRED and must be signed by all participants in all ASA sanctioned program or event effective immediately-including tournaments and friendlies.
 All youth players must have a parent/guardian signature.
 REQUIRED WAIVER

 - No one is allowed to participate in training sessions or games if they show signs or symptoms of COVID-19 in the past 14 days and have known exposure to someone that has been ill in the last 14 days